Last updated Jan. 23, 2023 by Peter Jakes

 - Use only internet browsers that send data securely.
 To determine whether a browser is safe, ensure that the site address starts with https:// and look for a closed-padlock sign in the browser.

-- Examine your monthly credit card statements thoroughly.
+- Review your monthly credit card statements thoroughly.

 - Respond to unsolicited email requests for personal account information, even if the sender appears trustworthy.